Katereshko/my-eggs-timer/README.md

 For all 5 timers the logic is similar.
 Initially the _timer_ constant of 10, 8, 6, 4 or 3 minutes is defined.
 The _amountTime_ variable is also initially defined as the _timer_ value multiplied to 60 in order to work with the seconds value.

 When the _start_ element (the 'Start' button) is clicked by the user, the _calculateTime()_ function is called.
-The function selects the _countdown_ element, which represents the paragraph that shows the time remained.
-The function then works with _minutes_ and _seconds_ variables: these are calculated based on the current value of _amountTime_, which in turn is renewed once per second (it decreases by one second each time the function is called using setTimeout method).
+The function accesses the _countdown_ element, which represents the paragraph that shows the time remained.
+The function then works with _minutes_ and _seconds_ variables: these are calculated based on the current value of _amountTime_, which in turn is renewed once per second (it decreases by one second each time the function is called using the setTimeout method).

-When the _amountTime reaches 0 and is decreased to -1, the timer stops by interrupting the repeatedly called _calculateTime()_ function if(amountTime < 0){
+When the _amountTime_ reaches 0 and is decreased to -1 within the current function execution, the timer stops by calling the _stopTimer()_ function (it clears the setTimeout).
+In addition, the _timeoutSound()_ function is called which is responsible for playing the .mp3 file with the alarm sound.

-        amountTime = 0;
-        stopTimer();
-        timeoutSound();
-    }
+In order to use the timer again, the page needs to be reloaded

 **Thanks for your time exploring my project!**